snowplow-archive/snowplow.github.com/_posts/2014-07-xx-snowplow-0.9.6-released-with-configurable-enrichments.md

 The `database` field contains the name of the database file.

 The `uri` field contains the URI of the bucket in which the database file is found.
 The GeoLiteCity database is freely hosted by Snowplow at the supplied URI.
-In this example, the user has purchased the commercial "GeoIPISP.dat" and is hosting it
+In this example, the user has purchased the commercial "GeoIPISP.dat" and is hosting it in their own private S3 bucket.

 <h2><a name="atomic-events">5.
 Changes to atomic.events table definition</a></h2>

+We have updated the table definitions to support the extended MaxMind enrichment - see above for the new field names.
+We have also applied runlength encoding to all Redshift fields which are driven off the IP address ([#883][883]).

+To bring the tables inline with the design changes made to contexts and unstructured events in recent releases, we have deleted the `event_vendor` and `ue_name` fields and renamed `ue_properties` to `unstruct_event`.

-As well as adding fields corresponding to the new MaxMind lookups, we have created a new `etl_tstamp` field.
+Finally, we have created a new `etl_tstamp` field.
 This is populated by a timestamp created in the EmrEtlRunner, and describes when ETL for a particular row began.
-We have also deleted the `event_vendor` and `ue_name` fields and renamed `ue_properties` to `unstruct_event`, in accordance with the new format for unstructured events.

 Migration scripts are available for [Redshift][redshift-migration] and [Postgres][postgres-migration].

 <h2><a name="other-changes">6.
 Other changes</a></h2>